 Rome, our last stop in Italy, may not fare so well.
 It is already congested, and its large population (around 4 million) must make it more dependent on produce imported from considerable distances.
 More than that, however, it may well fall victim to the flood of displaced people looking for safety and work.
 Whether they are called climate change refugees or economic migrants, they look like being with us for a long time to come – see, for instance, recent reports in The Guardian and The Washington Post.

 The biggest problem for Singapore will probably be sea level rise.
 It is only a small island (about 40 x 25 km) and its central hills were originally fringed by mangrove swamps.
 Some of these have been cleared and reclaimed, but the result is, of course, low-lying urban land.
-Still, it doesn’t even make it on to this list of the fifteen cities which will be hit hardest by rising seas, or this one (using different criteria) of ‘Nine Popular Cities Losing the War with Rising Seas’.
+Still, it doesn’t even make it on to this list of the fifteen cities which will be hit hardest by rising seas.

 What this totally unplanned, idiosyncratic and personal survey brings into focus is that climate change will affect urban centres in all sorts of different ways but few will be unaffected.
 On the whole, it would be better if we can avoid the future which Dubai prefigures.